toptal/granite/docs/index.md

 To run a business action without context you can simply send the `perform!` message to the action.
 It won't require full_name to be present.
 If you want a validation to be executed in this scope you can add context argument to perform call: `perform!(context: :user)`.

-### Exceptions handling
+### Exception handling

-Granite has built-in mechanism for exceptions handling (similar to `rescue_from` known from `ActionController`).
+Granite has built-in mechanism for exception handling (similar to `rescue_from` known from `ActionController`).
 You are able to register handlers for any exception type, like this:

 ```ruby
 class Action < Granite::Action